Home » RECIPES » SAVORY » EASY MEALS » Caprese Penne Pasta

 This simple Caprese Penne Pasta is fresh, light, and so easy to make.
 With basil from the garden, creamy mozzarella, roasted cherry tomatoes, and a tangy balsamic sauce, it’s the perfect summertime pasta dinner.

-If you like quick pasta dishes for dinner, you have to try my Spinach Lemon Pasta too.
+If you like quick pasta dishes for dinner, you have to try my Spinach Lemon Pasta and Cilantro Lime Pasta too.

 Plate of Caprese Penne Pasta topped with a balsamic glaze drizzle, fresh basil, mozzarella pearls, and the roasted tomato balsamic sauce.